SummaryRead the full fact sheet

 Types of cervical cancer

-- squamous cell cancer - this is the most common type of cervical cancer.
+- Squamous cell cancer – this is the most common type of cervical cancer.
 It starts in the cells that cover the outer surface of the cervix at the top of the vagina.
-The Cervical Screening Test can usually detect early cell changes that could lead to squamous cell cancer.
+The Cervical Screening Test is a good way of assessing your risk of squamous cell cancer.

-- adenocarcinoma - this type of cervical cancer is less common.
+- Adenocarcinoma – this type of cervical cancer is less common.
 It starts in the glandular cells, which are found in the cervical canal.
-The Cervical Screening Test cannot easily detect early changes that lead to this cancer, although sometimes these changes are picked up.
+The majority of these are also caused by HPV.

 Risk factors for cervical cancer

-Cervical cancer almost always develops from cell changes caused by the human papillomavirus (HPV), which is spread through genital skin-to-skin contact during sexual activity.
+Cervical cancer almost always develops from cell changes caused by HPV.
+HPV is spread through genital skin-to-skin contact during sexual activity.

 Cervical cancer and HPV

-Although HPV is common, most women with HPV will not develop cervical cancer.
-In most cases, HPV clears naturally from the body within one to two years, and doesn't require treatment.
+In most cases, HPV clears naturally from the body within 1 to 2 years, and doesn't require treatment.

 Cervical cancer and the Cervical Screening Test